Philadelphia Visitors Center

 The Barnes Foundation

 Dr. Albert C. Barnes amassed one of the world's most important collections of post-impressionist and early modern paintings, including 181 paintings by Pierre-Auguste Renoir.
 In his home, Dr. Barnes arranged paintings, metalwork, sculpture and decorate arts of different periods, cultures, styles and genres in symmetrical wall "ensembles" based on continuity of light, line, color and space.
-The new museum recreates Barnes' striking rooms and ensembles just as they were in place at his death in 1951.
+The museum recreates Barnes' striking rooms and ensembles just as they were in place at his death in 1951.
 Adult and family audio tours are included with admission or download the apps in advance from iTunes or Google Play.
-School programs, educator workshops, performances, lectures, and family programs are offered.
+School programs, educator workshops, performances, lectures, group tours, storytimes, children and family art programs are offered.
+See "Programs" online for schedule.

 Family Audio Tour, interactive audio game designed for ages 7-12, can be downloaded in advance from iTunes or Google Play.

-Hugh Moore Park, located on the Lehigh River nearby, illustrates America's canal and industrial revolution eras with canal boat rides (May-Sept.), locks, 19th century industrial ruins and the Locktender's House Museum.
+Hugh Moore Park, located on the Lehigh River nearby, illustrates America's canal and industrial revolution eras with canal boat rides (May-Sept.), locks, 19th century industrial ruins, the Locktender's House, and National Canal Museum, 2750 Hugh Moore Park Rd., Easton.

 The Franklin Institute Science Museum

 Founded in honor of America's first scientist, Benjamin Franklin, the Franklin Institute is the pioneer of hands-on exhibits.
-The museum consists of the Science Center, Mandell Futures Center, IMAX Theater and Fels Planetarium.
-Traveling Science Show for groups; camp-ins; home school workshops; summer Discovery Camp.
+The museum complex consists of the Science Center, Mandell Futures Center, IMAX Theater and Fels Planetarium.
+Traveling Science Show for groups; camp-ins; home school workshops; Schools Out Camp and summer Discovery Camp.

 Science Park, 30 interactive science-related exhibits and activities in outdoor park.
 Free with admission.
 9:30-4, weather permitting.

-Target Community Night, fun, educational events 5-8pm on the third Wed. of the month.
+Target Community Night, fun, educational events 5-8pm on the third Wed. of the month unless noted.
 Free admission and shows.

 The Franklin Air Show, permanent exhibit simulates environment of an actual air show.